 The group of students wear yellow ribbons.
 They don't say anything against Bush, or for Democrats.
 They just wear shirts that proclaim peace.
 Peace signs, the word "Peace," that kind of stuff.
 They followed the rules with a written application, and an official statement of purpose & principles, and an adult sponsor.
 The administration rejected their application, and is preventing them from posting anything related to peace on their lockers.

+The whole school is in an uproar, with students united behind a common cause.
+Now a huge number of students are wearing shirts with the same theme, holding their ground in this battle of ideas.
 That newly-popular theme, though, is not a peace symbol, but a Confederate flag.
 Yep, the majority of students side with the administration (school and national), and want this group of dissenters to be silenced.
 And wearing the old Stars and Bars is the least they can do to show their support...for...their, um...country?
 Uh, and for the President...of the, um, Union.

 But peace advocacy can't be allowed, because it's disruptive and nigh-upon treasonous.
 Best to stick with safe, patriotic themes...like that group who rebelled against the US government and eventually became symbols of slavery.
 No controversy there, no sir.